weymann/DIRIGERA-OH-Drops/README.md

 - Smooth
 - Bright

-This feature is from IKEA test center and not officially present in the IKEA Smart home app now.
+This feature is from IKEA test center and not officially present in the IKEA Home smart app now.

-See [OTA channel mappings](#ota-mappings) for over the air updates.
-See section [Links and Candidates](#links-and-candidates) how to handle channels `links` and `link-candidates`.

 ## Blind Controller